 “Tips for charting a course for a successful health research career.”
 J Multidisciplinary Healthcare

-To join the EBP SIG, you should be Section of Research member.
+To join the EBP SIG, you should be Academy of Research member.
 Please submit your request using the ‘Special Interest Groups Signup’ form below.
 Please be sure to include the name of SIG in your request.

 Feel free to contact any of our leadership with any questions, ideas or concerns.